Traveling to Thailand during Covid-19: What you need to know before you go

-(CNN) — If you're planning a trip to Thailand, here's what you'll need to know and expect if you want to visit during the global coronavirus pandemic.
+(CNN) — If you're planning to travel to Thailand, here's what you'll need to know and expect if you want to visit during the Covid-19 pandemic.

 The basics

-Note: Editor's Note — Coronavirus cases are in flux across the globe.
-Health officials caution that staying home is the best way to stem transmission until you're fully vaccinated.
-Below is information on what to know if you still plan to travel, last updated on August 19.